szabgab/perlmaven.com/sites/en/pages/name-used-only-once-possible-typo.md

 $Mister::x = 23;
 ```

-The warning is <b>Name "Mister::x" used only once: possible typo ...</b>.
+The warning is **Name "Mister::x" used only once: possible typo ...**.

 The following example too generates the warning.
 Twice: